Goodbye Yellow Brick Road: Production

 According to the album's producer, Gus Dudgeon, the album was not planned as a two-record collection.
 John and Taupin composed a total of 22 tracks for the album, of which 18 (counting "Funeral for a Friend" and "Love Lies Bleeding" as two distinct tracks) were used, enough that it was released as a double album, John's first (three more such albums followed up to 2011).
 Through the medium of cinematic metaphor, the album builds on nostalgia for a childhood and culture left in the past.
 Tracks include "Bennie and the Jets", "Goodbye Yellow Brick Road", the 11-minute "Funeral for a Friend/Love Lies Bleeding", and the Marilyn Monroe tribute "Candle in the Wind".
-"Saturday Night's Alright for Fighting" was inspired by memories of a Market Rasen pub Taupin frequented when younger.
+"Saturday Night's Alright for Fighting" was inspired by memories of a Market Rasen pub that Taupin frequented when younger.
 "Grey Seal", previously the B-side of the 1970 single "Rock and Roll Madonna", was re-recorded for the album.

-"Harmony", the album's final track, was considered as a fourth single, but was not issued at the time because the chart longevity of the album and its singles brought it too close to the upcoming releases of Caribou and its proposed accompanying singles.
+"Harmony" the album's final track, was considered as a fourth single, but was not issued at the time because the chart longevity of the album and its singles brought it too close to the upcoming releases of Caribou and its proposed accompanying singles.
 It was, however, used as the B-side of the American release of the "Bennie and the Jets" single, and was popular on FM playlists of the day, especially WBZ-FM in Boston, whose top 40 chart allowed for the inclusion of LP cuts and B-sides as voted for by listeners.
-"Harmony" spent three weeks at no. 1 on WBZ-FM's chart in June 1974 and ranked no. 6 for the year, with "Bennie and the Jets" at no. 1 and "Don't Let the Sun Go Down on Me" behind "Harmony" at no. 7.
+"Harmony" spent three weeks at number one on WBZ-FM's chart in June 1974 and ranked number six for the year, with "Bennie and the Jets" at number one and "Don't Let the Sun Go Down on Me" behind "Harmony" at number seven.
 "Harmony" was released as a single in Britain in 1980 and failed to chart.